sushildahiya/bug_hive/README.md

 Bughive is a simple issue tracker system designed to help teams manage their projects efficiently.
 This system allows users to create projects, track issues, and collaborate seamlessly.

 ## Installation
-Clone the repository:
+1. Clone the repository:
  * git clone https://github.com/your-username/bughive.git
  * cd bughive
-Install dependencies:
+2. Install dependencies:

-bash
-Copy code
-npm install
+ * npm install
-Configure your MongoDB connection in the config/database.js file.
+3. Configure your MongoDB connection in the config/database.js file.

-Run the application:
+4. Run the application:

-bash
-Copy code
-npm start
+ * npm start
-Visit http://localhost:3000 in your web browser to access Bughive.
+5. Visit http://localhost:3000 in your web browser to access Bughive.

-Features
+## Features
-Dashboard: View an overview of your assigned issues.
+***Dashboard***: View an overview of your assigned issues.

 Projects: Manage and explore all your projects.